starlingfire/MMM-NextCloud-Tasks/README.md

 This module loads a ToDo list via webDav from the NextCloud Tasks app using the "private link" and [NextCloud Managed Devices](https://docs.nextcloud.com/server/latest/user_manual/en/session_management.html#managing-devices)

+You can toggle the status of the task via longpress / long touch and it will be sent to the Server.

 Current development status: **released** \
 ![Small Screenshot](/assets/small_screenshot.png?raw=true)